• Post a Project

 A practical pattern is a few-line cap for the initial reply.
 Then offer “Show steps” or “See details” buttons that reveal more.
 That structure respects the user’s time and keeps the chat tidy.

 A cramped chat window with dense copy, tiny buttons, and no spacing makes even good answers feel heavy.
-This pain point worsens on mobile devices, where screen real estate is tight.
+This pain point worsens on mobile devices, where screen real estate is tight — and since 60–70% of web traffic comes from mobile, a chatbot UI that wasn't designed for small screens is failing most of your users by default.

 How To Fix It:

-Micro-interactions help, too.
-A quick confirmation after the user selects “Track my order” sets the expectation for what happens next and shows that the system is listening.
+• Confirmation micro-interactions: A quick visual confirmation after the user selects "Track my order" shows the system heard them and sets expectations for what happens next.

 Ultimately, if the chatbot UX hides “Talk to a person,” users could abandon the session and your brand entirely.